carbonblack/cb-yara-connector/README.md

 which is the filename and location that the connector expects.
 You will likely have to edit this configuration file on each system (master and workers) to supply any missing
 information:
 * There are two operating modes to support the two roles: `mode=master` and `mode=worker`.
 Both modes require a broker for Celery communications.
-Worker systems will need to change the mode to `worker`; if you plan to use the master system to also run a worker (not suggested, but allowed), the mode must be `master+worker`.
+Worker systems will need to change the mode to `worker`;

 * Remote worker systems will require the master's URL for `cb_server_url` (local workers need no modification);
  they also require  the token of a global admin user for `cb_server_token`.
 * Remote workers will require the URL of the master's Redis server